synergy-design-system/synergy-design-system/packages/tokens/README.md

 **Key Functions**:

-- `extractVariables(data, prefix)`: Extracts variables from the provided data based on the prefix.
+- `extractVariables(data)`: Extracts CSS variable declarations from the provided CSS string.
-- `compareAndAppendVariables(sourceFilePath, targetFilePath, prefix)`: Compares source and target files for missing variables and appends them.
+- `appendVariables(targetFilePath, variables)`: Appends missing variables to the target CSS file, skipping any that already exist.
-- `addMissingTokens(prefix)`: Main function that loops through target files and checks for missing variables.
+- `addMissingTokens(targetDir)`: Main function that iterates over all CSS files in the target directory and appends any missing variables.

 ### Github Action